-The EPAO must be provided with a copy of the apprentice's portfolio of evidence at least seven days prior to the professional discussion.
+The EPAO must be provided with a copy of the apprentice's portfolio of evidence at the gateway.

 Venue

 The professional discussion must take place in a controlled environment; a room free from distractions and influence, with sufficient space for all present.
 It is anticipated a room will be sourced at training providers' or employers' premises to minimise cost.